Ask Dave: How do I winterize my Aqua-Hot heating system?

 Dear Susan,

-Thanks for the question as this has been a little confusing for owners of traditional RV heating systems and winterizing both the fresh water system and the Aqua-Hot system.
+Thanks for the question, as this has been a little confusing for owners of traditional RV heating systems and winterizing both the fresh water system and the Aqua-Hot system.

 Aqua-Hot has been around for many years.
 I remember driving by the home office and plant almost 30 years ago every time we went to Longmont, CO, to visit my wife’s parents.
 It is a hydronic heating system that uses tubing to run a hot liquid to heat exchangers to heat the coach, floor, and even water.
-It is very similar to the old residential boilers that went to the huge radiators in the room, only much more compact!
+It is very similar to the old residential boilers that went to the huge radiators in the room, only much more compact.

 How the Aqua-Hot works

-The boiler uses Propylene Glycol Boiler Antifreeze and distilled water at a ratio of 35-50% depending on the temperatures you will encounter.
+The boiler uses Propylene Glycol Boiler Antifreeze and distilled water at a ratio of 35-50%, depending on the temperatures you encounter.
 This type of antifreeze has a higher boiling point and also lubricates the boiler parts.
 Aqua-Hot recommends either Camco Boiler Antifreeze or Century products.
 The Camco is brown in color and the Century is typically green or pink.
 Check out their boiler antifreeze recommendations here.

 The boiler antifreeze is heated to 190 degrees inside the boiler assembly and does not need to be winterized if it is mixed properly and has not diluted.
 It is recommended to check the level periodically and check the quality with a refractometer rather than the traditional automotive balls in a tube method.
 These are available through most automobile part stores or on Amazon here.